 Survey results also show that a large number of workers continue to be displaced without receiving advance written notice.

-To help dispel some of the confusion about the different sources of information on this subject, please see the link to the left on Finding and Understanding Dislocated Worker Data.
+To help dispel some of the confusion about the different sources of information on this subject, please see Finding and Understanding Dislocated Worker Data.
 Located there, we have also assembled a detailed comparison of the information available from sources that supply data on laid-off workers.

 Dislocated Worker Survey Data Series

-2009-2011 News Release every two years following its survey timeframe, but will make available about unpublished tables upon request by contacting the BLS.
+The news releases are issued every two years following its survey timeframe, but DOL will make available unpublished tables upon request by contacting the BLS.